raphaelvrosa/gym/README.md

 ```

-If errors were found, check the gym logs at /tmp/gym/logs.
+During the execution of an experiment or if errors were found, check the gym logs at /tmp/gym/logs.
 There exists a single log file for each component (e.g., GymCLIApp-cli.log,  GymInfra-gym-infra.log, GymPlayer-gym-player.log).

 Finally, you can end the experiment and say goodbye to gym, type <ctrl+d> to exit gym-cli.

+The end option will stop all the gym components.

 ```bash